bencehamrak/bencehamrak.github.io/README.md

 - Can football reduce out-party hate?
 Evidence from 142 games played by the English national team [ABSTRACT]

-- Descriptive representation and local-level political engagement: evidence from breaking the highest glass ceiling in Slovakia (with Daniel Kovarek) [ABSTRACT]
+- Descriptive representation and local-level political engagement: Evidence from breaking the highest glass ceiling in Slovakia (with Daniel Kovarek) [ABSTRACT]

 <!--
 **bencehamrak/bencehamrak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.